-- √ Identification Card (Sponsor or Spouse) - √ Social Security Number
+- ✓ Identification Card (Sponsor or Spouse) - ✓ Proof of Child Eligibility (i.e. Legal Guardianship papers, Child Military ID Card, DEERS printout from Soldier's AKO) - ✓ Immunization Record or transcription - Proof of Income (i.e. Leave and Earning Statements/Pay Vouchers or proof of full time school enrollment)

-- ✓ Proof of Child Eligibility (i.e. Legal Guardianship papers, Child Military ID Card, DEERS printout from Soldier's AKO) - √ Immunization Record or transcription - ✓ Proof of Income (i.e. Leave and Earning Statements/Pay Vouchers or proof of full time school enrollment) - Health Assessment/Sports Physical Statement or Well Baby Check Up (due within 30 days of registration) - ✓ Local Emergency and Child Release Designee (minimum of two, one for Youth Center) - ✓ Family Care Plan (DA Form 5305 Dual/Single Military Only)
+- Health Assessment/Sports Physical Statement or Well Baby Check Up (due within 30 days of start of childcare services OR by the first practice of a sports season) - ✓ Local Emergency and Child Release Designee (minimum of two, one for Youth Center) - ✓ Family Care Plan (DA Form 5305 Dual/Single Military Only)